graceuche/northeastern-final-project/README.md

 As always, time flies when you are having fun!
 I cannot believe that I am working on my final project and presentation in less than a week.
 It feels like the course just started yesterday!
 But, it is all good because I have learned so much about datasets, data exploration, visualization (my favorite part), and predictions.

-Regardless of which company or field I ended up working with today, one thing is certain, and that is, I would use my wealth of knowledge and experiences to the best of my ability to add value to the company.
+I wanted to gain more knowledge and experiences in the health insurance sector that could transfer into various roles..